Do you have all of the symptoms of hypothyroidism but have been told your Thyroid lab tests are “normal”?

 Cortisol and Adrenal Fatigue

-If you try to evaluate thyroid function without taking into account Cortisol and Adrenal function you are making a huge mistake.
+If you try to evaluate thyroid function without taking into account Cortisol and adrenal function, you are making a huge mistake.

 Do NOT neglect your adrenals!

-Estrogen Dominance and Progesterone deficiency
+Estrogen Dominance and Low Progesterone

 Don’t neglect other hormone systems when evaluating your thyroid!

 #4.
 If you have Leptin Resistance or High Reverse T3 Levels TSH can’t be Trusted

 Inflammatory states and leptin resistance cause chaos to the entire thyroid system (10).

 Leptin resistance, a condition characterized by increased cellular resistance to the hormone leptin, may cause a reduction in thyroid hormone production (11).

 Conditions that cause leptin resistance may lead to weight gain (and weight loss resistance), changes to your appetite, and a reduction in thyroid conversion.